 Subsequently, the Company evaluates each TDR individually and returns the loan to accrual status when a payment history is established after the restructuring and future payments are reasonably assured.
-There were no loans modified as TDRs for which there was a payment default within 12 months of modification as of December 31, 2020, 2019 and 2018.
-At December 31, 2020, there was a commitment of \$10,000 to lend additional funds on one construction and land loan classified as a TDR.
+There were no loans modified as TDRs for which there was a payment default within 12 months of modification as of December 31, 2021, 2020 and 2019.
+At December 31, 2021, there were no commitments to lend additional funds on loans classified as TDRs.
+The Company did not record any charge-offs against loans classified as TDRs during 2021 and recorded a credit provision for loan loss of \$6,000 against TDRs in 2021.
 The Company did not record any charge-offs against loans classified as TDRs during 2020 and recorded a credit provision for loan loss of \$1,000 against TDRs during 2020.
 The Company did not record any charge-offs against loans classified as TDRs during 2019 and recorded a credit provision for loan loss of \$1,000 against TDRs during 2019.
-The Company did not record any charge-offs against loans classified as TDRs during 2018 and recorded a credit provision for loan loss of \$117,000 against TDRs during 2018.
-The Company allocated \$8,000 and \$9,000 of the allowance for loan losses recorded against loans classified as TDRs at December 31, 2020 and 2019, respectively.
+The Company allocated \$2,000 and \$8,000 of the allowance for loan losses recorded against loans classified as TDRs at December 31, 2021 and 2020, respectively.